hongtaowu67/engineering_note/README.md

 The camera can be calibrated following this [link](http://wiki.ros.org/openni_launch/Tutorials/IntrinsicCalibration).

 For calibrating the IR sensor, use a Post-it note to cover the speckle projector so that the pattern would not influence the detection of the checkerboard.

+To run with the Primesense 1.09 camera, need to add the following to **/lib/udev/rules.d/40-libopenni2-0.rules**
+'''
+SUBSYSTEM=="usb", ATTR{idProduct}=="0609", ATTR{idVendor}=="1d27", MODE:="0666", OWNER:="root", GROUP:="video"
+'''
+This is because 0609 is not in the default udev rules that get installed with the libopenni2.
+See (link)[https://answers.ros.org/question/197318/openni2_launch-doesnt-work-with-carmine-109-connected-to-usb30/] here.